sbootes/mycourse/README.md

 # mycourse
-This is a template for a 15-week diploma course in Jekyll with auto-generating critical-path and landing pages
+This is a template for a 14-week diploma course.
+It uses data files to generate files and navigation in Jekyll but there is no Theme.